westondcrewe/Multibeam/README.md

 - Scripts take both clean data files from `data/tidy/`.

 **Outputs:**
+- `plots/pressure_at_arcs/`
-- `plots/pressure_at_arcs/`: A folder containing time-series line graphs of the system’s chamber and column pressure values over 30 second windows surrounding each arc event.
+    - A folder containing time-series line graphs of the system’s chamber and column pressure values over 30 second windows surrounding each arc event
-  - The folder is made up of one subfolder for every system power supply component, and each of those folders contains one plot for every arc event that happened within that component.
+    - The folder is made up of one subfolder for every system power supply component, and each of those folders contains one plot for every arc event that happened within that component
-  - Plots also display pressure maximums (within +/- 5 seconds to the arc events), and pressure means for the 10 seconds preceding the maximum.
+    - Plots also display pressure maximums (within +/- 5 seconds to the arc events), and pressure means for the 10 seconds preceding the maximum
+- `plots/pressure_delta_histograms/`
-- `plots/pressure_delta_histograms/`: A folder containing histograms displaying the distribution of “pressure delta” values across all arc events.
+    - A folder containing histograms displaying the distribution of “pressure delta” values across all arc events
-  - Pressure deltas are calculated as the difference between the pressure maximum and pressure mean (as described in 6.b.i).
+    - Pressure deltas are calculated as the difference between the pressure maximum and pressure mean (as described in 6.b.i)
-  - Histograms are created for both chamber and column pressure types, and the corresponding data is saved to `data/pressure_deltas_at_arcs.csv`.
+    - Histograms are created for both chamber and column pressure types, and the corresponding data is saved to `data/pressure_deltas_at_arcs.csv`

 **Terminal Terminal command to run:**